xcatliu/hexo-generator-archive-alphabet/README.md

 Generate alphabetical archive for Hexo.

-It will generate a `/archive.html` page which is sorted by alphabet.
+It will generate an `/archive.html` page which is sorted by alphabet.

 > Impressed by [hexo-generator-archive].